spinnaker/spinnaker/halconfig/README.md

-This directory contains skeleton clouddriver configs to which Halyard concatenates its generated deployment-specific config.
+This directory contains skeleton orca configs to which Halyard concatenates its generated deployment-specific config.

 These configs are **deprecated** and in general should not be further updated.
 To